Transatlantic Council on Migration Statements

 This Council Statement outlines the guiding principles and recommendations of the ninth plenary meeting of the TCM, which focused on how public and private-sector actors can make smart investments in underutilized workers, including immigrants.
 A key goal: how to maximize the potential of those with skills of all types, including the often-overlooked middle skills.

-This statement from the TCM's sixth plenary meeting provides an overview of the Council’s discussions on how states can work together to move beyond the mantra of “global governance,” and begin taking concrete actions in pursuit of a shared agenda of safe, secure, legal, and orderly migration.
+This Statement from the Council's sixth plenary meeting provides an overview of the Council’s discussions on how states can work together to move beyond the mantra of “global governance,” and begin taking concrete actions in pursuit of a shared agenda of safe, secure, legal, and orderly migration.

-This statement for the fifth plenary meeting of the TCM captures key elements of deliberations on the best ways to bring greater order and legality to migration, border management, and labor market systems through transatlantic cooperation.
+This Statement for the fifth plenary meeting of the Transatlantic Council captures key elements of deliberations on the best ways to bring greater order and legality to migration, border management, and labor market systems through transatlantic cooperation.

-This statement from the fourth plenary meeting of the TCM focuses on immigrant integration and how to shift focus back onto integration as a continuous and interactive process, even amidst the tumult of a persistent economic crisis.
+This Council Statement focuses on immigrant integration and how to shift focus back onto integration as a continuous and interactive process, even amidst the tumult of a persistent economic crisis.

-MPI convened the first extraordinary meeting of the TCM in Berlin on June 17-18, 2009.
+MPI convened the first extraordinary meeting of the Transatlantic Council in Berlin on June 17-18, 2009.
 The expert dialogue focused on local integration efforts and outcomes in North America and Europe, examining what works (and what does not) with respect to integration.